joejohnston203/binned_stan_analysis/README.md

     .yaml file will also include parameters that will be used for preprocessing, such as generating fake data, under the header 'preprocessing:'.

-    See rate_shape_analyzer.yaml for an example of how .yaml files should be written.
+    See ricochet_rate_shape_analyzer.yaml for an example of how .yaml files should be written.

-  ricfunctions
+  functions

-    Functions specific to ricochet, such as spectral shapes and time dependence shapes.
+    Functions specific to a given experiment, such as spectral shapes and time dependence shapes.
 The .yaml file should specifiy the files where the relevant functions are located.